AFM-SPM/TopoStats/docs/basic/flattening.md

 ## Tilt removal

 After row alignment, tilt removal is applied.
-This is a simple process of fitting a plane to the image and subtracting it, resulting in a mostly flat image, however as you can see in the following image, it's not perfect.
+This is a simple process of fitting and subtracting a plane to the image, resulting in a mostly flat image.
+However as you can see in the following image, it's not perfect and there still exists "shadows" on rows with lots of non-background data.
 Two images are provided here, one with the full z-range and one with an adjusted z-range to show the remaining artefacts better.